DriesVS/nestjs-mangopay/README.md

   </p>

   <p align="center">
-    Injectable MangoPay client for <a href="https://nestjs.com/">Nestjs</a>.
+    Injectable Mangopay client for <a href="https://nestjs.com/">Nestjs</a>.
 Using the Nodejs dependency <a href="https://github.com/Mangopay/mangopay2-nodejs-sdk">mangopay2-nodejs-sdk</a>.
   </p>
 </p>